Prakash-Banjade/cloud-ide/README.md

 ## References

-Huge thanks to [Piyush Garg](https://www.linkedin.com/in/piyushgarg195) for the idea and [Harkirat Singh](https://www.linkedin.com/in/kirat-li) for the guidance and implementation.
+Huge thanks to [Piyush Garg](https://www.linkedin.com/in/piyushgarg195) for the idea, [Harkirat Singh](https://www.linkedin.com/in/kirat-li) for the guidance and implementation and [TrainWithShubham](https://www.linkedin.com/company/trainwithshubham)

 ## Contributing